Unique Places to Visit in Southwest Illinois

 Hillsboro

-11. Gettysburg Address Time Capsule- Courthouse Square, Hillsboro, IL-
+9. Gettysburg Address Time Capsule- Courthouse Square, Hillsboro, IL

 A plaque of the Gettysburg address in bronze with a time capsule beneath a slab- a cannon sits atop, guarding the contents beneath.
 The cannon and plaque have been around since 1931 and the capsule was added 45 years later to celebrate America’s bicentennial anniversary.

-BONUS ODDITY: A second time capsule is being added in Hillsboro on November 28th at 1:00 P.M. to commemorate Montgomery County’s bicentennial.
-It will contain objects like newspaper clippings, a 2021 graduation tassel, a church bulletin, gasoline receipts, a Covid-19 mask, a photo of city hall members, and a key to the city- along with other items from 2021.
+BONUS ODDITY: A second time capsule was added in 2021 in Hillsboro to commemorate Montgomery County’s bicentennial.
+It contains objects like newspaper clippings, a 2021 graduation tassel, a church bulletin, gasoline receipts, a Covid-19 mask, a photo of city hall members, and a key to the city- along with other items from 2021.
 The new time capsule will not be opened until the year 2071 and city hall is accepting contributions to the capsule for a fee of $10.

 Carlinville